chfanghr/lightning/README.md

     - restart services using `docker-compose restart`
     - log in to `qq` (if needed) again

+## Related Projects

+* [MiraiGo](https://github.com/Mrs4s/MiraiGo/) is a state-of-the-art reverse-engineered project.
+It provides unofficial qq apis.
+* [telebot](https://github.com/tucnak/telebot) is a really nice telegram bot api framework.
+* [rlottie-to-gif-api](https://github.com/chfanghr/rlottie-to-gif-api) converts telegram animated stickers to gif images so that we can send them to qq.

 ## License

 Licensed under the [MIT](LICENSE) license.